fiksn/kubestart/README.md

 ## Compatibility

-I am testing this with MacOS (Sierra) but it should also work on GNU/Linux.
-I works with Debian Stretch (which is the base Docker image).
+I am testing this with MacOS (High Sierra) but it should also work on GNU/Linux.
+It works with Debian Stretch (which is the base Docker image).
 There is a bunch of external utilities required:
 * [jq](https://stedolan.github.io/jq/)
 * [cfssl](https://www.cfssl.org/)